Bay of Pigs Invasion: Recruitment and training

 For the increasing number of recruits, infantry training was carried out at a CIA-run base code-named JMTrax.
 The base was on the Pacific coast of Guatemala between Quetzaltenango and Retalhuleu, in the Helvetia coffee plantation.
 The exiled group named themselves Brigade 2506 (Brigada Asalto 2506).
 In summer 1960, an airfield (code-named JMadd, aka Rayo Base) was constructed near Retalhuleu, Guatemala.
 Gunnery and flight training of Brigade 2506 aircrews was carried out by personnel from the Alabama Air National Guard under General Reid Doster, using at least six Douglas B-26 Invaders in the markings of the Guatemalan Air Force.

 An additional 26 B-26s were obtained from U.S. military stocks, 'sanitized' at 'Field Three' to obscure their origins, and about 20 of them were converted for offensive operations by removal of defensive armament, standardization of the 'eight-gun nose', and addition of underwing drop tanks and rocket racks.
 Paratroop training was at a base nicknamed Garrapatenango, near Quetzaltenango, Guatemala.
 Training for boat handling and amphibious landings took place at Vieques Island, Puerto Rico.

-Tank training for the Brigade 2506 M41 Walker Bulldog light tanks took place at Fort Knox, Kentucky and Fort Benning, Georgia.
+Tank training for the Brigade 2506 using M41 Walker Bulldog light tanks took place at Fort Knox, Kentucky and Fort Benning, Georgia.
 Underwater demolition and infiltration training took place at Belle Chasse near New Orleans.
 To create a navy, the CIA purchased five cargo ships from the Cuban-owned, Miami-based Garcia Line, thereby giving "plausible deniability" as the State Department had insisted no U.S. ships could be involved in the invasion.
 The first four of the five ships, namely the Atlántico, the Caribe, the Houston, and the Río Escondido were to carry enough supplies and weapons to last thirty days while the Lake Charles had 15 days of supplies and was intended to land the provisional government of Cuba.
 The ships were loaded with supplies at New Orleans and sailed to Puerto Cabezas, Nicaragua.
 Additionally, the invasion force had two old Landing Craft Infantry (LCI) ships, the Blagar and Barbara J from World War II that were part of the CIA's "ghost ship" fleet and served as command ships for the invasion.
 The crews of the supply ships were Cuban while the crews of the LCIs were Americans, borrowed by the CIA from the Military Sea Transportation Service (MSTS).
 One CIA officer wrote that MSTS sailors were all professional and experienced but not trained for combat.